This Baby Onesie Will Cost You $20,000

 Would you pay $20,000 for a piece of fabric that small, though?
 According to Grailed, it’s not even made by Supreme — the label says American Apparel and it was printed in Chinatown.
 But maybe that makes it even better?

-Proceeds from the sale are divided between benefiting the SOL Connect platform and the Lamu village in Kenya.
+Proceeds from the sale will benefit the SOL Connect x MMW initiative in Lamu, Kenya.
 But if you can’t afford a $20,000 baby onesie right now, and want a little hypebeast that badly, you could just Zazzle it.